Remi-Lejeune/TUD-Collaborative-AI-2023/Agent_Explanation.md

 ### Take victim:
 If human interrupts => **Find next goal**
 Else **Plan path to victim => Follow path to droppoint => drop victim => find next**

+## Other

+### Process message (_processMessages)

+This function is made to process messages from the human.
+We could add our trust factor here instead of the main loop.

+if received "search"
+    add room to list of room searched

+if received "found"
+    add victim to found victim
+    add room to list of room searched if human weak help them
+    else add to "to do list"

+if received "Collect"
+    add victim to list of rescued victim add room to list of room searched if human weak help them

+if received "Remove"
+    agent comes to help remove the obstacle

+### Send message (_sendMessage)
+This is the function from which the agent sends message.
+It could be modified for debug purposes.

+### Trust Belief
+This function is where we need to implement the logic to compute the trust and eagerness.
+Right now it adds + 0.1 of trust when a victim is rescued.

+### Load Belief
+This function is made load our "belief" (right now it only the trust value)